The term DSEAR stands for the Dangerous Substances and Explosive Atmosphere Regulation. (2002)

 Q – Which substances are considered as dangerous?

-Any substance that can cause harm to people in the workplace with fire or explosion are considered as dangerous substances, when they are not properly controlled.
+Any substance that can cause harm to people in the workplace with fire or explosion is considered dangerous substances when they are not properly controlled.

 Q- What Is An Explosive Atmosphere?

-An explosive atmosphere is a presence of gas, mist, dust or vapour in the atmosphere, as it has the potential to catch fire or explode.
+An explosive atmosphere is the presence of gas, mist, dust or vapour in the atmosphere, as it has the potential to catch fire or explode.

 However, one should remember that an explosive atmosphere doesn’t mean that an explosion will occur each time, but if a fire occurs, it will move rapidly and especially; if it creates an explosion in a confined space.